bupt-SE-2020-310f/dtcbs-310f/README.md

 You should check the issue page regularly to ensure you won't miss any information.

-# excutable files
-/out/dtcbs-310f.jar
-/out/ClientUI.jar
-/out/ServerUI.jar

-# configure files
+# Excutable files path
-/out/conf/database.properties ---set database parameters fo your own environment.
+/out/artifacts/